Novel Blood Test to Predict Safe Foods for Infants and Toddlers With Food Protein-induced Enterocolitis Syndrome (FPIES)

 Time Frame

-The study team will build a Receiver operating characteristic (ROC) curve to estimate the NPV.
-A random-effects logit model will be used to model the binary outcome (safe or trigger food) as a function of the 9 biomarker measurements in the assay.
-The random effect in the logit model will take into consideration of the correlated data measured within the same subject.
-A cluster Receiver operating characteristic (ROC) curve analysis will be used to assess the precision of the assay.
-Specifically, the study team will compute the area under the cluster ROC curve (AUC), along with a 95% confidence interval (CI).
-The assay is predictive if the lower limit of the 95% CI is above 0.5, which is the null value indicating no predictive ability.
+A Receiver operating characteristic (ROC) curve was built to estimate the NPV.
+A random-effects logit model was used to model the binary outcome (safe or trigger food) as a function of the 9 biomarker measurements in the assay.
+(Expression Value = Relative fold change of 9-gene expression panel in response to food treatment, divided by fold change in response to LPS treatment, multiplied by 1000).
+The random effect in the logit model took into consideration the correlated data measured within the same subject.
+A cluster ROC curve analysis was used to assess the precision of the assay.
+Specifically, the area was computed under the cluster ROC curve (AUC).
+A threshold to obtain the NPV was selected based on inspection of the ROC curve.

 Secondary Outcome Measures